ofiwg/libfabric/man/fi_verbs.7.md

   * Send after Write
   * Send after Send

-# UNSUPPORTED FEATURES

-*Control Interfaces*
-: Counters and address vectors are not supported.

-*Data transfer interfaces*
-: Multi-receive is not supported.

-*Endpoint features*
-: Scalable endpoints and shared contexts are not supported. fi_cancel, fi_tx/rx_size_left and fi_alias operations are not supported.

-*Others*
-: Other unsupported features include resource management, polling.

 # LIMITATIONS

 *CQ*
 : cq_readfrom operations are not supported.

 *Memory Regions*
-: Adding regions via s/g list is not supported.
+: Only FI_MR_BASIC mode is supported.
+Adding regions via s/g list is not supported.
   Generic fi_mr_regattr is not supported.
 No support for binding memory regions to a counter.

 *Wait objects*
 : Only FI_WAIT_FD wait object is supported.
 Wait sets are not supported.

+*Resource Management*
+: Application has to make sure CQs are not overrun as this cannot be detected by the provider.

 # SEE ALSO